halversm/sp24-lab9/README.md

 Write your answers to the questions below.

 * What were the main ideas from SDX chapter 16?
+Implementing version control using a framework or a built-in module.

 * What questions did you have about the material in the chapters?
 What did you find confusing?
+I found the section about aliasing to be confusing.

 ### Exercise 0: Running the tests